The Other Intellect/TOI Series, the MicroPET and the Colour PET

 Eventual Fate Scrapped prototypes.
 The 6562 did survive into the VIC-40 project.

-See below for comments on both systems.
+See below for comments on all three systems.

 Introduced Never officially, although announced at Winter CES 1980.